ask11007/history_quiz_app/SUPABASE_SETUP.md

 ### 1. Question Loading
 - When a user selects a subject, the app fetches questions from Supabase using the `tag` column
 - Questions are automatically categorized by subject based on their tags
-- If no questions are found, the app falls back to mock data
+- If no internet connection is available, the app shows a "No Internet Connection" message

 ### 2. Subject Categories
 The app automatically creates subject categories based on the unique values in the `tag` column.
 Make sure your tags match the subject names in your app: